isomerpages/sportsg-corp/_about-us/Vision 2030/Sports Facilities Master Plan.md

 <p>New facilities to be built include:</p>
 <ul data-tight="true" class="tight">
 <li>
-<p>A new Regional Sports Centre in Punggol that will cater to a wider range
+<p>A new Regional Sport Centre in Punggol that will cater to a wider range
 of competitive sports and events and will be integrated with Punggol's waterways and co-located with the SAFRA clubhouse.
-This new Regional Sports Centre will be able to host sports activities and events for the community of Punggol.</p>
+This new Regional Sport Centre will be able to host sports activities and events for the community of Punggol.</p>
 </li>